AnujPancholi/ts-jadsl/README.md

 ### Linked List:

+Constructor:
 `LinkedList(initArray?: T[])`

+Parameters:

-- `initArray` (optional): Array of elements with which linked list will be initialized
+- `initArray: T[]` (optional): Array of elements with which linked list will be initialized

 ##### Methods: